 This coffee is good!!
 I saw wild foods video on coffee being molded I didn't know that ughhhh..so I wanted to try your coffee beans and I really like wildfoods coffee to.

-Wild Coffee beans are fresh roasted in small batches 2-4 times a month.
-The fresh roasted smell is intoxicating.
+Our Wild Coffees are fresh roasted locally in small batches and the smell is always extremely intoxicating!

-Choosing products that are Fair Trade Certified means you're making a choice to support responsible companies, empower farmers and their workers, along with protecting the environment.
+Fair Trade Certification ensures origin of a product and fair payment pricing for the farmer's crops that were grown with attention and care.
+This means choosing Wild Coffee equals making a choice to support responsible companies, empower farmers and their workers, along with protecting the environment.

 Did You Know?

-Back in 2001, Brazil produced a postal stamp that smelled like coffee?
-It was created to promote their coffee and the stamp's smell was said to last up to 5 years.
+Back in 2001, Brazil produced a postal stamp that smelled like coffee.
+(Who doesn't want to receive a letter that smells deliciously like coffee?!)
+The postage stamp was created to promote their country's coffee and the stamp's scent was said to last up to 5 years.

 The most widely used commodity in the world is oil, coffee is next in line.

 Keep it stored away from light and heat in an air tight container.
 Don't refrigerate your beans and only freeze your beans if you don't plan on using them soon.
 Then make sure you triple wrap them.